bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Assigning visible and visuallyHidden classes." />
 </p>

-Let&apos;s do that here.
-We&apos;re going to come down here and we already have a variable this content so we can use that.
+<p>Let&apos;s do that here.
+We&apos;re going to come down here and we already have
+a variable this content so we can use that.
 This content.
 This is our new content.
 We&apos;re going to set its class name.
 We&apos;re going to give it to classes.
 Were going to give it the class of visible.
 I think I spell that right.
-And visually hidden.
+And visually hidden.</p>

-So visible will set it to display block, so that it&apos;s on the page.
-But visually hidden will set it so that it&apos;s opacity is at zero.
+<p>So visible will set it to display block, so that it&apos;s on the page.
+But
+visually hidden will set it so that it&apos;s opacity is at zero.
 And then we need to wait just a split second.
-And then get rid of the visually hidden class, so that the opacity comes up to 100%.
+And then get rid of the visually hidden class, so that the opacity comes up to 100%.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 263. settimeout function, 20 secs (157) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">